GetLinkfire/API.TestAssigment/README.md

 - Date	 (required)
 - Venue    (required, max length: 255)
 - Location (required, max length: 255)
-- ExternalId - string - should not be exposed to API, assume that it is beeing set from another system
+- ExternalId - string - should not be exposed to API, assume that it is being set from another system

 #### TrackingInfo:
-- MediaServiceName - string (MediaService.Name) - should not be exposed to API, beeing set on internaly from media service by MediaService.Id
+- MediaServiceName - string (MediaService.Name) - should not be exposed to API, being set on internally from media service by MediaService.Id
 - Mobile		(rule for urls should be applied) - url for redirecting users if they use mobile
 - Web			(required, rule for urls should be applied) - url for redirecting users if they use mobile
 - Artist		- string